Fur clothing: Fur trade

 The fur trade is the worldwide buying and selling of fur for clothing and other purposes.
 The fur trade was one of the driving forces of exploration of North America and the Russian Far East.

 The fur trade has long-lasting effects, specifically on the Natives in North America and the populations of fur bearing animals worldwide.
 When fur farming was first developed in North America it was in response to the dwindling numbers of wild furbearing animals caused by unregulated hunting and trapping.

-Currently the most common animals in the global fur trade are farmed animals; mink are the most traded fur worldwide, followed by arctic fox (see Arctic fox fur), red fox, finnraccoon and rabbit.
+Currently the most common animals in the global fur trade are farmed animals; mink are the most traded fur worldwide, followed by arctic fox (see Arctic fox fur), red fox, finn raccoon and rabbit.

 Following the public awareness of animal welfare abuses in the fur industry, the European Union initiated the WelFur system.
 WelFur is the agreed upon certification program in the E.U. that prioritizes animal welfare in European fur farms, these farms are then given a QR code through the Furmark system to share with the clothing company which theoretically allows consumers to trace their fur coat back to which farm the animals came from.
 This system only applies to fur farms in the E.U. that supply fox, mink, and raccoon, and does not apply to farms in China or Russia.

 Wild furs are still sold in the fur trade as well such as sable, wild fox, coyote, beaver, lynx, and martens.
 The Agreement on International Humane Trapping Standards (AIHTS), negotiated between the Russian Federation, the E.U., the U.S. and Canada, is an agreement signed in 1998 to "establish international standards of humane trapping" worldwide.